Some links on this page are affiliate links. See full disclosure in the page footer.

 Addressable TV delivers different ads to different households watching the same program using data analysis.
 This targeting method allows brands to customize their ads based on household demographics.

-It’s highly effective in reaching specific consumers, making the ad experience more relevant and engaging.
+It can be highly effective in reaching specific households, making the ad experience more relevant and engaging.

 Programmatic TV